Nonlinear mechanism of the self-sustaining process in the buffer and logarithmic layer of wall-bounded flows: Methods

-Two sets of numerical simulations are performed using a computational domain tailored to isolate the most energetic eddies in either the buffer layer \citep{Jimenez1991} or the log layer \citep{Bae2019b}.
+using a computational domain tailored to isolate the most energetic eddies in either the buffer layer \citep{Jimenez1991} or the log layer \citep{Bae2019b}.
 This can be considered the simplest numerical set-up to study the SSP for wall-bounded energy-containing eddies of a given size.

-In order to isolate the most energetic eddies in the buffer layer, defined as $5<y^+<30$, where the superscript $+$ denotes viscous units, we perform a DNS of an incompressible turbulent channel flow at $\Rey_\tau \approx 186$.
+In order to isolate the most energetic eddies in the buffer layer, defined as $5<y^+<30$, where the superscript $+$ denotes viscous units, we perform a direct numerical simulation (DNS) of an incompressible turbulent channel flow at $\Rey_\tau \approx 186$.
 The simulations are performed by discretising the incompressible Navier-Stokes equations with a staggered, second-order accurate, central finite-difference method in space \citep{Orlandi2000}, and an explicit third-order accurate Runge-Kutta method for time advancement \citep{Wray1990}.
 The system of equations is solved via an operator splitting approach \citep{Chorin1968}.
 Periodic boundary conditions are imposed in the streamwise and spanwise directions, and the no-slip condition is applied at the walls.
 The code has been validated in previous studies of turbulent channel flows \citep{Bae2018a,Bae2019a}.
 The streamwise, wall-normal, and spanwise domain sizes are $L_x^+ \approx 340$, $L_y^+\approx 372$ and $L_z^+ \approx 170$, respectively. \citet{Jimenez1991} showed that simulations in this domain constitute an elemental structural unit containing a single streamwise streak and a pair of staggered quasi-streamwise vortices, which reproduce reasonably well the statistics of the flow in larger domains.
 The grid spacings in the streamwise and spanwise directions are uniform with $\Delta_x^+\approx 10.6$ and $\Delta_z^+\approx 5.3$; non-uniform meshes are used in the wall-normal direction, with the grid stretched toward the wall according to a hyperbolic tangent distribution with $\min(\Delta_y^+)\approx 0.17$ and $\max(\Delta_y^+)\approx 7.6$.

 In the case of the log layer, defined as $3\Rey_\tau^{-1/2}<y< 0.15$ \citep{Marusic2013}, we perform a large-eddy simulation (LES) of an incompressible turbulent channel flow at $\Rey_\tau \approx 2003$ with modified wall boundary conditions.
 The setup of the simulations are similar to the buffer layer case, but the no-slip boundary condition at the walls is replaced by a slip boundary condition of the form